mzgh13/builder-os-ideation/Ideation/Refined MVP.md

 * **Action:** Within the chosen vertical, identify and rigorously validate **1-2 specific "Killer Workflows"** that will form the core of the MVP's value.
 * **Rationale for Limited Scope:** Focusing on only 1-2 workflows allows for depth of execution, ensuring they are truly "killer" in terms of value delivered, rather than offering multiple shallow or incomplete solutions.
-* **Definition of "Killer Workflow":** A high-value, complex, multi-system business process that, when streamlined and intelligently automated by CompanyOS, delivers a disproportionate improvement in efficiency, cost savings, revenue generation, or risk mitigation for the target vertical.
+* **Definition of "Killer Workflow":** A high-value, complex, multi-system business process that, when streamlined and intelligently automated by <SaaS-OS>, delivers a disproportionate improvement in efficiency, cost savings, revenue generation, or risk mitigation for the target vertical.
 * **Illustrative "Killer Workflow" Examples (tied to potential verticals):**
   * **For Agencies/Dev Shops:**
     1. *"Client Project Lifecycle & Profitability Management":* Integrating CRM (deal won), PM (project setup, task tracking), Time Tracking (effort, billables), and Finance (invoicing, cost reconciliation) to provide real-time visibility into project health, budget adherence, resource utilization, and overall profitability.